joy-prime/joy-types/README.md

 out "Joy Prime" once to provide a search-engine anchor, the language's preferred spelling is Joy'.
 The preferred pronunciation is simply "joy".

 Mostly, Joy' is Clojure.
-It embraces Clojure's syntax, data types, and most of Clojure's implementation.
+It embraces Clojure's syntax, most of its data types, and most of its implementation.
-It embraces and extends Clojure's use of heterogenous maps with namespaced keywords as keys.
-It continues Clojure's approach of preferring and encouraging immutability without forcing it.
+Joy' continues Clojure's approach of preferring and encouraging immutability without forcing it.

 However, Joy' makes certain changes that result in a substantially different programming experience.
-In particular, Joy' embraces Clojure's preference for runtime types instead of compile-time types, but carries it considerably further.
+In particular, Joy' embraces Clojure's preference for runtime types instead of compile-time types, but carries this considerably further.
 Joy' has a well-developed type system that has much of the flavor of [dependent types](https://en.wikipedia.org/wiki/Dependent_types), but that is designed for runtime verification instead of compile-time verification.

+Joy's design is partly driven by a belief that Clojure awkwardly blends some great new ideas with its Java roots.
+Joy's type system deeply embraces Clojure's use of heterogenous maps with namespaced keywords as keys, including Clojure's momentum toward giving the same semantics to any given namespaced keyword wherever it is used.
+Joy' drops Clojure records and protocols; these are an awkward fit with even Clojure's use of heterogeneous maps, and certainly at odds with Joy's type system.

+In fact, Joy' drops all direct Java interoperability.
+Instead, Joy' is fully interoperable with Clojure, which gives it a natural indirect interoperability with Java.
+Whereas Clojure deliberately exposes all Java semantics, Joy' attempts to build an airtight abstraction that hides all Java semantics.
+For example, Clojure functions such as `type` that expose the underlying Java implementation are available through Joy's Clojure interoperability, but are treated at the Joy' level as foreign interfaces.

+Joy' also drops Clojure multimethods.
+Instead of multimethods and protocols, Joy' tries to provide a clearer, better reified, more expressive, and more verifiable "interface" abstraction, with new approaches to type hierarchies and polymorphism.

+## Joy's Type System

-Joy's design is driven by the following beliefs:
+Joy's type system design is driven by the following beliefs:

 Clearly specified and mechanically enforced interfaces are essential.